Rosli Dhobi: Aftermath

-Sarawak was sent into tumultuous years, and the anti-cessionists' rebellion was crushed as the support by the locals dwindled due to Rosli's "aggressive" tactics, alongside opposition from some of the Malay leaders who were pro-British.
+Sarawak was sent into tumultuous years, and the anti-cessionists' rebellion was crushed as the support by the locals dwindled due to Rukun 13's "aggressive" tactics, alongside opposition from some of the Malay leaders who were pro-British.
 Most of the anti-cessionists were arrested and later sent to prison, some in Changi Prison in Singapore.
-However, things later returned to normal, and peace was restored during the era of the 3rd Governor of Sarawak, Sir Anthony Foster Abell.
+Peace was restored during the era of the 3rd Governor of Sarawak, Sir Anthony Foster Abell.
 Even those who were imprisoned at Changi were allowed to return to Sarawak, to continue their sentence at Kuching Central Prison.

+In 1975, Mahathir Mohamad, minister of education at that time, changed the name of SMK Bandar Sibu to SMK Rosli Dhoby in commemoration of Rosli Dhobi.

 In 1961, Tunku Abdul Rahman, the prime minister of Malaya at that time, was trying to promote his plan for the formation of greater Malaysia in Sibu.
-He became interested on the story of Rosli Dhoby.
-Tunku then discussed with chief minister of Sarawak, Abdul Taib Mahmud, to build a heroes monument near the Sarawak State Museum.
+He became interested on the story of Rosli Dhobi (or Dhoby).
+In later years, Tunku discussed with chief minister of Sarawak, Abdul Taib Mahmud, to build a heroes monument near the Sarawak State Museum.
 On 29 November 1990, the laying of foundation stone for the heroes monument was done by Tunku and Taib Mahmud.
-Apart from Rosli Dhoby, names other individuals such as Datuk Merpati Jepang, Rentap, Datuk Patinggi Ali, including Tunku Abdul Rahman himself were imortalised here.
+Apart from Dhoby, other individuals such as Datuk Merpati Jepang, Rentap, Datuk Patinggi Ali, as well as Tunku Abdul Rahman, were hagiographed here.

-In 1975, Dr Mahathir Mohamad, minister of education at that time, changed the name of SMK Bandar Sibu to SMK Rosli Dhobi to commemorate the sacrifices of Rosli Dhobi.

-After 46 years resting in the prison compound, the remains of Rosli Dhobi were moved out of the Kuching Central Prison to be buried in the Sarawak's Heroes Mausoleum near An Nur Mosque in his hometown of Sibu on 2 March 1996.
+After 46 years, Rosli's remains were moved out of the Kuching Central Prison to be buried in the Sarawak's Heroes Mausoleum near An Nur Mosque in his hometown of Sibu on 2 March 1996.
 He was given a state funeral by the Sarawak government.

 In 2009, Malaysian television provider Astro screened a miniseries titled Warkah Terakhir ("The Final Letter") which described the story of Rosli Dhoby.
 The miniseries was produced by Wan Hasliza with actor Beto Kusyairy portraying Rosli Dhoby.
-However, Rosli Dhobi heir Lucas Johnny claimed that the series contained several factual errors.
-For example, the miniseries portrayed Rosli Dhobi as trying to run away after stabbing the governor.
-In reality, Rosli was trying to stab the governor the second time but was stopped by the governor's bodyguards.
+However, Dhoby's relative, Lucas Johnny, said the series contained several factual errors.
+For example, the miniseries portrayed Dhobi as trying to run away after stabbing the governor.
+In reality, Rosli tried to stab the governor a second time but was stopped by the governor's bodyguards.

 In 2012, a declassified document from the British National Archives showed that Anthony Brooke had no connection with the assassination of Stewart and that the British government had known this at the time.
 The British government decided to keep this information a secret as the assassins were found to be agitating for union with newly independent Indonesia.
 The British government did not want to provoke Indonesia which had only recently won its war of independence from the Netherlands, as the British was busy dealing with the Malayan Emergency.